ejde/fantasy-hockey-analysis/README.md

 1. **Login**: Use your Fantrax credentials to log in on the Home page
 2. **Chat with your team**: Chat with the team, where the user is the GM and the chatbot acts as the head coach.
+3. **Chat with your team-Agent Style**: Chat with the team, where the user is the GM and the chatbot acts as the head coach.
+Uses Groq.
 ## Technologies Used

 - **Streamlit**: Web framework for building the UI of the app.
 - **Fantrax API**: A forked version supporting rotisserie based leagues, to fetch data such as roster, available players, and standings.
 Will try to get these into upstream master at some point.
 - **LangChain & Google Generative AI (Gemini)**: To interact with Google Gemini for generating strategic recommendations.
+- **LangChain & Groq**: To interact with Groq for generating strategic recommendations.
 ## Future Improvements

 - **Advanced Visualization**: Add more charts and visual aids to show changes in team performance after applying recommendations.